RevealBi/Documentation/en/teams/creating-joining-teams.md

 and join other teams that belong to your organization**.
 To join an existing team, follow the steps below.

-1. Click/Tap the popover menu in the top left corner (next to the *Reveal* icon)

-2. Click/tap the *Join or Create a Team* blue button.
+1. Click/tap the *Join or Create a Team* blue button located in the bottom left of the screen.

-3. The following screen shows up:
+2. The following screen shows up:

     ![join or create a team dialog](images/join-or-create.png)